 Daylesford, Notting Hill, Brompton Cross and Pimlico

-Why: Daylesford has a few cool locations, in Notting Hill, Brompton Cross, and Pimlico, where you can treat yourself to sustainable produce, for some real farm to table appreciation.
+Why: Daylesford has a few cool locations, in Notting Hill, Brompton Cross, Pimlico and Marylebone where you can treat yourself to sustainable produce, for some real farm to table appreciation.
 The vegan market garden vegetable and nut burger will sustain you, and the Jerusalem artichoke carnaroli and spelt risotto will warm you up.
 For dessert, try the dairy-free blackberry cheesecake, made with coconut yoghurt and Medjool dates.

 Farmacy, Notting Hill

 Why: From a farm in the Kentish countryside to quaint Notting Hill, Farmacy aims to deliver exciting plant-focused dishes that tantalise with their eclectic mix of inspirations from pad Thai to garden green pesto to loaded mushroom tacos with frijoles and charred corn.
 This is clean eating done right, you won’t realise the food is free-from at all.
 The décor is just as classy and chic as the food, with hints of greens peeping out everywhere.

 Where: 74 Westbourne Grove, W2 5SH

-Why: A decades old establishment where vegans and veggies alike can rejoice in the variety of healthy dishes and stunning flavour combinations, Mildreds now has a number of different branches across London.
+Why: A decades-old establishment where vegans and veggies alike can rejoice in the variety of healthy dishes and stunning flavour combinations, Mildreds now has a number of different branches across London.
 With their Levantine-inspired “chicken” kebabs and Sri Lankan curries, the menu is wide-ranging and intriguing.
 The food is entirely plant-based but the chefs like to stretch the boundaries with the burgers, such as the plum teriyaki with kale and pickled red onions.